 Deer Management Groups are not unique to Scotland although they have proved highly suitable to the Scottish pattern of land ownership, particularly where the holdings are generally large, as in the Highlands.
-Increasingly groups liaise and co-operate with other interest groups and with local communities.
+Increasingly Groups liaise and co-operate with other interest groups and with local communities.

-The DMG Assessment Report 2014
+The DMG Assessment Process

 DMG assessments have been a useful management tool to establish both where the Group is now and how much fine-tuning is required to make it better functioning moving forward.